 Appropriately Uses Anti-Anxiety Medication

 In Bria of Chicago Heights, 19.04% of Patients use Anti-Anxiety Medication

 This datapoint gauges the percentage of long-term patients receiving antianxiety drugs.

 Managing Depression Among Residents

 In Bria of Chicago Heights, 30.45% of Patients

 This datapoint measures the percent of long-term stay residents who are showing signs of depression.
 Many in the industry argue this is a reasonable measure of quality of life.

 Appropriate Vaccine Usage

-This is a measure of the percentage of long-term stay residents who were given the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for nursing home patients, making these types of vaccines critical to patient care.
+This datapoint is a measure of the percent of long-term patients that received the pneumonia and flu vaccines.
+Respiratory viruses can be very dangerous for nursing home patients, making these types of vaccines important for resident well-being.

 Residents Maintain Autonomy